St Ambrose College: Headmasters and principals

+Controversies

 In December 2012, the college was implicated in a child sex abuse case involving teaching staff carrying out acts of abuse both on and off school grounds.
 More than fifty former pupils contacted police, either as victims of, or witnesses to, sexual abuse.
-The alleged sexual abuse, including molestation of children while corporal punishment was administered, stemmed from 1962 onward to this day.
+The alleged sexual abuse, including molestation of children while corporal punishment was administered, stemmed from 1962 to the 1990s.

-On 15 July 2013, Mr Alan Morris, a former teacher was charged with 41 counts of indecent assault following an investigation into historical sexual abuse at the school.
-He is accused of committing the offences between 1972 and 1991 and the allegations involve 29 former pupils of the boys-only school, who were between 11 and 17 at the time.
+On 15 July 2013, Alan Morris, a former teacher was charged with 41 counts of indecent assault following an investigation into historical sexual abuse at the school.
+He was accused of committing the offences between 1972 and 1991 and the allegations involve 29 former pupils of the boys-only school, who were between 11 and 17 at the time.
 He was also charged with one count of outraging public decency and five of inciting gross indecency.
 He was found guilty, and sentenced to nine years jail in August 2014.
 An overall total of 47 indictments were issued, with at least 27 made public since Morris was convicted.

 Although no current staff were said to be involved in the abuse, in November 2014, two long-serving senior teachers at the school were suspended following allegations that they had knowledge of the crimes concerning Alan Morris at the time.
 They were both later cleared, and returned to teach at the school in June 2015.
 In 2018, the school issued a "full and unreserved" apology to victims of Morris.

 A book named Tell the Truth and Shame the Devil by David Nolan tells the inside story of the biggest historic sex abuse case ever mounted by Greater Manchester Police, was published in July 2015.

-Covid-19 response

-Following government advice, the college gradually closed down in late March 2020 in order to protect students and teachers.
-This began on Thursday 19 March when most of the 2nd Year and 3rd Year boys were told not to attend lessons.
-This was followed with 1st Year boys told not to attend lessons on 20 March.
-The school remained open in a reduced capacity for students whose parents worked in the health service.
-Although GCSEs and A-levels did not take place, Lower Sixth mocks did go ahead.
-St Ambrose College was then largely closed until 3 September 2020, when the school reopened to 1st Year and 5th Year boys and gentlemen of the Sixth Form.
-The school was reopened to all year groups from 4 September onwards.